Solar panels may be used to generate electricity or heat in many churches, church halls and homes.

 Reasons to install solar panels mainly include:

-- To reduce the energy use and carbon footprint of a church or building
+- To reduce the use of purchased energy (electricity) and resulting carbon footprint of a church or building

 Some non-renewable resources such as ‘rare earth’ elements are employed in the manufacture of system hardware, especially in the electronics.
 This needs to be recycled at the end of a system’s life.
 The quantities required should reduce as technology improves and better substitutes are found.